O-MG/DemonSeed/README.md

 Named DemonSeed (yes, after another NIN track), this PCB used a circuit that was based on my very early malicious cable designs.
 DemonSeed represented the early research I had been doing.
 It was never up to the standards of a professional tool.
 It was more of a hobby grade novelty, lacking many of the features I wanted to see.
 But it held a special place in my journey.

-As O.MG Cable stepped into the light as a proper product, completely replacing everything about the DemonSeed, it felt like the perfect time to let DemonSeed out to the public as a fun DIY kit.
+As O.MG Cable stepped into the light as a proper product, completely replacing everything about the DemonSeed, it felt like the perfect time to let DemonSeed out at DEFCON as a fun DIY kit.

 Below is an archive of the original DemonSeed kit instructions.